satish-annigeri/rcdesign/README.md

 4. Detailing of *sections* subjected to bending, shear and torsion.
 5. Implementing a stress block to represent working stress method.

-Long term plans include design and detailing of elements:
+Long term plans include:

-1. Reinforced concrete elements such as beams and columns.
+1. Design and detailing of reinforced concrete elements such as beams, columns, slabs, footings, retaining walls etc.
+2. Calculation of deflections of elements.
-2. Reinforced concrete structures including detailing of joints (very far into the future, if at all).
+3. Design and detailing of reinforced concrete structures, including detailing of joints (very far into the future, if at all).

+## References
+1. IS 456:2000 Indian Standard Code of Practice for Plain and Reinforced Concrete (Fourth Revision), Bureau of Indian Standards, New Delhi, 2000.
+2. SP:24 Explanatory Handbook on Indian Standard Code of Practice for Plain and Reinforced Concrete (IS 456:1978), , Bureau of Indian Standards, New Delhi, 1984.